Transition Metal Dichalcogenides Multijunction Solar Cells Toward the Multicolor Limit: Discussion: design rules for TMD multijunction cells

 \section{Discussion: design rules for TMD multijunction cells}

 \paragraph{(1) Bandgap-ladder engineering is necessary but not sufficient.} The DP optimizer provides optimal ladders and reveals the large-$N$ plateau imposed by a constrained bandgap window.
-Within the conservative 1.0--2.1~eV TMD window, $N\approx 5$ already approaches the efficiency plateau, suggesting that the most immediate experimental objective is to realize high-quality $N\le 5$ stacks with excellent optics rather than extremely large $N$.
+Within the conservative 1.0--2.1~eV TMD window, $N\approx 5$ already approaches the efficiency plateau, suggesting that the most immediate experimental objective is to realize high-quality $N\le 5$ stacks with excellent optics rather than extremely large $N$ (full ladder list is summarized in Section 10, Supporting Information).

 \paragraph{(2) ERE is a system-level requirement.} Voltage penalties from finite ERE accumulate across subcells (Figure~\ref{fig:fig6}).
 High-$N$ stacks, therefore, demand high radiative quality in every junction, highlighting the importance of passivation, low-loss contacts, and photon extraction.\cite{MillerYablonovitch2012,KirchartzRau2018}